ionic-team/ionic-docs/docs/layout/grid.md

 ### Live Example

-You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-fixed-width-grid) and for React [here](https://stackblitz.com/edit/ionic-react-fixed-width-grid).
+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-fixed-width-grid) and in React [here](https://stackblitz.com/edit/ionic-react-fixed-width-grid).

 ## Grid attributes